 The common waterbuck is a large and muscular antelope.
 Male waterbucks have ringed horns, which can grow up to 100 centimetres.
 They are widely spaced while curving backwards and up.
 Waterbucks use their horns to fight for the territory and these fights can be dangerous for both males.
 Common waterbucks are often found in wet environments and are called waterbucks because of their brown coats, which excrete a stinky oil-like substance that is said to be waterproof, this smell . keeps predators away.
 Waterbuck are known to live in herds of 6 to 30 members while adult male and female waterbuck have separate herds.
 Males form a bachelor herd, whereas the female and young males become part of a nursery herd.
 The diet of a waterbuck is grass and leaves and they need to drink plenty of water.
 Visitors have the highest probability of spotting waterbucks in the Tsavo National Park and Lake Nakuru National Park in Kenya.

-The black wildebeest is one of Kenya’s fastest antelope species that can run at a speed of 80km/h.
-They have a horse-like long tail, brown coat, and long dark-coloured hair between their front legs and underbelly.
+The blue wildebeest is one of Kenya’s fastest antelope species that can run at a speed of 80km/h.
+They have a horse-like long tail, brown coat, and a large head, shaggy mane, pointed beardy.
+This ‘wild beast’ appearance is where it gets it derives it Afrikaans name from.
 Males are larger and heavier.
-Black wildebeest’s horns are curved forward and females have smaller horns.
+Blue wildebeest’s horns are sharp and curved and females have smaller horns.
 They prefer to feed on grass, but when needed, they can also eat herbs and shrubs and prefer short grassland.
 At the time of migration, all herds come together and form a super herd.
-Masai Mara National Park in Kenya has a large population of black wildebeests.
+Masai Mara National Park in Kenya has a large population of blue wildebeests.

 Read More: Most Endangered African Safari Animals